 In our previous articles, we have been focusing primarily on the consequences of FB CAPI for affiliates.
 This article is going to explore what Facebook Conversion API means for eCom and direct advertisers.
 Together we will learn the solutions that can save your FB Ads if you run an eCom business.

-To learn more about it, we recommend watching this video created by our team:
+To learn more about the changes, I recommend watching this video created by our team:

 But in a nutshell, the beloved Facebook Pixel was not able to serve anymore to provide the same results as before 2021.
 In order to track, analyze and optimize for conversions, you need a new player for the game — Facebook Conversion API.